CloudLabsAI-Azure/Data-postgres-openai/Instructions/Labs/Lab-Intro.md

-# Getting Started with Your AZ-104: Microsoft Azure Administrator Workshop
+# Getting Started with Your Building AI Applications with Azure OpenAI and PostgreSQL

 Welcome to Building AI Applications with Azure OpenAI and PostgreSQL: We've prepared a seamless environment for you to explore and learn OpenAI and PostgreSQL.
 Let's begin by making the most of this experience: